DavisPL/cargo-sherlock/README.md

 # Cargo-Sherlock Artifact 🕵️

-This repository contains the artifact for `TODO` submitted to FORMALISE 2026.
+This repository contains the artifact for "Cargo Sherlock: An SMT-Based Checker for Software Trust Costs" submitted to FORMALISE 2026.

 `Cargo-Sherlock` is a Python-based tool designed to enhance the security of Rust projects by leveraging different metadata information about Rust crates.
 It is an automated reasoning tool that attempts to determine the safety of Rust crates by quantifying trust.

+We provide a pre-configured virtual machine (VM) with all dependencies installed for ease of use.
+You can access the VM via [this link]().
+The VM is built using [VirtualBox](https://www.virtualbox.org/).
+If you prefer to set up the tool on your own machine, please follow the installation instructions below.

 ## Installation **(skip this step if you have the virtual machine)**